mobify/workshops--building-a-plugin/README.md

     },
     ```

     Now, if someone initializes their plugin with the `typeIdentified` event, it will be invoked once the card type is identified.
 You'll notice that the second parameter to `_trigger` is an object.
 This object is arbitrary data that you can pass to your event handler.
+Since we're passing the card type through to the event handler, we can access it within our handler.

     Here's an example: